Top 10 Bestest Films of 2023

 Here are my Top 10 Bestest Films of 2023:

-6) THANKSGIVING – Let's just say that I've had a very laborious relationship with Eli Roth movies; i.e., “Hostel”, “The Green Inferno”, and “Knock Knock”, but I think he has really turned a page into what he is as a filmmaker with just having fun with the entirety of the concepts he creates.
+8) THANKSGIVING – Let's just say that I've had a very laborious relationship with Eli Roth movies; i.e., “Hostel”, “The Green Inferno”, and “Knock Knock”, but I think he has really turned a page into what he is as a filmmaker with just having fun with the entirety of the concepts he creates.
 I mean, the idea came from a make believe trailer he made for the Quentin Tarantino/Robert Rodriguez hybrid they affectionately called “Grindhouse” to float between “Death Proof” and “Planet Terror” (to which the former, I absolutely adore).
-Finally finding his stride between nostalgia, contemporary gore, and dark comedy has truly benefited the book of Eli.
+Some say this is just another dumb, teeny-bop horror wromp, but this one has its tongue placed firmly in cheek enough to garner at least a few unexpected guffaws.
+Finally finding his stride between nostalgia, contemporary gore, and dark comedy, this outting has truly benefited the book of Eli.

-4) TALK TO ME – Where do these YouTubers get off making movies this damn good?!
+3) TALK TO ME – Where do these YouTubers get off making movies this damn good?!
 It was probably filmed on an iPhone through on Instagram filter, but you would never notice because the cinematography is almost flawless.
-What I was really impressed with was the acting, the story, and the overall execution of such a simple premise that usually misses the mark, but this was fantastic and deserves all the recognition it has received.
+Aussie brothers Danny and Michael Philippou scored big in their directorial debut, so you know they are here to stay with their take on the nuevo-horror genre.
+I know it says that it came out in 2022, but that was at a film festival and I don’t really give a shit about those, so I am taking the worldwide release some 8 months later in 2023.
+While the gore was less than admirable, that was not the drive of this film.
+What I was really impressed with was the acting, the story, and the overall execution of such a simple premise, that usually misses the mark, but this was fantastic and deserves all the recognition it has received.
+What an unexpected hit!

-3) INFINITY POOL – Coming into 2023, I really thought this would be the bestest movie of the entire year.
+2) INFINITY POOL – Coming into 2023, I really thought this would be the bestest movie of the entire year.
 I was just a little off because I was not aware of the next two, but this horny little body horror gem from Brandon Cronenberg (son of David) delivered on all fronts for me.
 Pun definitely intended there.
-When the gore, effects, acting, and story are hitting on all cylanders at the same time, it takes a certain kind of magic that cannot be taught.
-Mia Goth continues to spellbind me with every performance and Alexander Skarsgard has absolutely no ceiling as an actor.
-Movies like this are not celebrated as much as they should be.
+When the gore, effects, acting, and story are hitting on all cylandars at the same time, it takes a certain kind of magic that cannot be taught.
+Mia Goth continues to spellbind me with every performance and Alexander Skarsgard has absolutely no ceiling as an actor, but I am delighted that it is not his brother Bill this time.
+Sometimes, I will admit, this movie gets really raunchy (or sexy), so I could see that being an issue for some peeps.
+However, it is not just done for the sake of it because it accentuates the intricacies of the plot itself.
+I don’t mind when it is just weird either, but that’s on me.
+With overblown budgets for dumbass superhero movies that no one gives a fuck about, it is movies like this that truly are not celebrated as much as they should be.

 1) WHEN EVIL LURKS – What else could it possibly be?
 When our Monster Fam (yes, it is called that) wound up playing this Argentinian supernatural/psychological body horror over Discord in complete reverence, I had no idea what to expect.
 What followed was being immediately transported to a world of demons that are so frequent, it seems like an entire country is aware of them and even have laws on how to dispose of them.
 The Winchesters would have a had a field day, but the problem for everyone in this universe is that The Winchesters aren't around to take care of it the right way.
 What ensues is a scramble to not only contain an enemy that you cannot see, but can become anyone at any point.
 Every single scene in this movie is damn good, I could probably rewatch it in my head every single day of the week.
+There are so many scenes that stick with you that it almost isn’t fair to the viewer.
 Demián Rugna does a fantastic job of bringing all of this together almost seamlessly without skimping on the character development that truly sells the most macabre parts.
 I didn't see it in English, so if you hate subtitles, I don't think it even matters because of how visceral it is.
-So good, I knew up until the very end that this was my absolute favorite.
+That might be its only drawback.
+It is so damn good, I knew up until the very end that this was my absolute favorite of the year.

 Previous